Where is Brazil?

 - Brazil’s Independence Day is celebrated on 7 September.

 - The 2016 Olympic Games will be held in Rio de Janeiro.

 Did you know?

-- The largest city in Brazil is Sao Paulo.
-Another large city in Brazil is Rio de Janeiro, which is where the Olympic Games will be held in 2016.
+The largest city in Brazil is Sao Paulo.
+Another large city in Brazil is Rio de Janeiro, which is where the Olympic Games were held in 2016.

 Look through the pictures in the gallery and see if you can spot the following:

 - Brazilian currency: real and centavos

 - Dancers in the Carnival